William Justice Hyde

 Marguerite Beatrice "Maggie" (Elwell) (Hyde) Sorrells died December 11, 1943, in Kansas City General Hospital, Kansas City, Jackson Co., KS, at age 60.
 Buried in Forest Hills Cemetery, Kansas City, Jackson Co., KS.

-Marguerite Beatrice "Maggie" (Elwell) (Hyde) Sorrells Death Record.
+Marguerite Beatrice "Maggie" (Elwell) (Hyde) Sorrells Death Record

-William Justice "Will" Hyde died November 19, 1946, in Muskogee, Muskogee Co., OK, at age 81.
-Buried in Greenhill Cemetery, Muskogee, Muskogee Co., OK.
+William Justice "W. J." Hyde died November 19, 1946, in Muskogee, Muskogee Co., OK, at age 81.
+Buried in Greenhill Cemetery, Muskogee, Muskogee Co., OK, Plot 91-02-14.
+No grave marker.
 He was shot by his son, Donald, at his home.

 The Ada Evening News, Ada, OK, Wednesday, November 20, 1946